foss-for-synopsys-dwc-arc-processors/documentation/docs/baremetal/simulators/nsim.md

-# Debugging Baremetal Applications Using nSIM
+# Building Applications and Debugging on nSIM

 ## Building and Debugging Applications